salimisler28/Capge/readme.md

 ## The purpose of this react native application

-My purpose in this application is to learn the basics of react native and how to create Splash Screen, Paging List Screen, Managing states, Storing data etc.
+My purpose in this application is to learn the basics of react native and how to create Splash Screen, Paging List Screen, Managing states, Storing data, Navigation between screens etc.

 ## Technologies that I used in the application
 ### 1. React Native CLI